-- Goal 1: To improve understanding of the barriers faced by people with disability and the value they bring to the community. - Goal 2: To provide tailored support and information to improve access to Council services for people with disability. - Goal 3: To continually improve access and inclusion in the built environment and at events for people with disability. - Goal 4: To provide meaningful opportunities for people with disability to participate in the workforce.
+- Goal 1: To improve understanding of the barriers faced by people with disability and the value they bring to the community. - Goal 2: To provide tailored support and information to improve access to Council services for people with disability. - Goal 3: To continually improve access and inclusion in the man-made environment and at events for people with disability. - Goal 4: To provide meaningful opportunities for people with disability to take part in the workforce.